HanaokaYuzu/Gemini-API/README.md

 ### Check and switch to other reply candidates

-A response from Gemini usually contains multiple reply candidates with different generated contents.
+A response from Gemini sometimes contains multiple reply candidates with different generated contents.
 You can check all candidates and choose one to continue the conversation.
-By default, the first candidate will be chosen automatically.
+By default, the first candidate will be chosen.

 ```python
 async def main():